 - Preheat oven to 350 degrees.

-- In a large bowl using an electric hand-held mixer or stand-up mixer blend the butter, cream cheese, and sugar-substitute until mixture is light fluffy.
+- In a large bowl using an electric hand-held mixer or stand-up mixer blend the butter, cream cheese, orange extract, orange zest, and sugar-substitute until the mixture is light fluffy.

 - Next add the eggs one at a time, making sure to scrape the bowl several times.